toddaustin07/MQTT_SmartApp/README.md

   "settings": {}
 }
 ```
-The CONFIRMATION_URL should be copied and pasted into another browser tab and press enter.
-This is will validate your URL, and the "VERIFY APP REGISTRATION" notice back on the Developer Workspace page should go away
+The *CONFIRMATION_URL* should be copied and pasted into another browser tab and press enter.
+This will validate your URL, and the "VERIFY APP REGISTRATION" notice back on the Developer Workspace page should disappear.
 - You can now click the **DEPLOY TO TEST** button.
 - Optionally start *Live Logging*
+  - This will log messages from the SmartThings side of thing whenever there is activity with your SmartApp

 ### Download and configure the nodeJS SmartApp
-- Clone this repository onto your server and copy these files to your project directory:
+- Clone [this github repository](git@github.com:toddaustin07/MQTT_SmartApp.git) onto your server and copy these files to the project directory you created earlier (and installed the SDK into):
 ```
 smartapps.js
 mqttout.js